Yaronkr/keno_code_challenge/README.md

 ```

 ## Running the Application:
-* Application can run on Web, or Android/ ios simulator
+* Application can run on Chrome(Web), or Android/ ios simulator
 ```bash
 Flutter run
 ```